A trip to Scandinavia in tandem hasn't been done before although Sly has seen the Little Mermaid up close and yes, it is a disappointment.

 Let's give a go anyway.

-[1] Bob's, inexplicably, down the back of a kitchen drawer and the place has since been exorcised.
+Bob's passport, by the way, was inexplicably found down the back of a kitchen drawer and the place has since been exorcised.

-Nearly 25 miles north of Stockholm, your cheapest option is the bus but the Arlanda Express train will get you to the centre in 20 minutes. £70 for a pair of return tickets will give you a taste of what to expect in the coming days, price-wise but this was the best train eva and a few have been gotten on.
+Nearly 25 miles north of Stockholm, your cheapest option is the bus but the Arlanda Express train will get you to the centre in 20 minutes. £70 for a pair of return tickets will give you a taste of what to expect in the coming days, price-wise but this was the best train ever and a few have been gotten on.

 To the north, Norrmalm and behind the grand water-front, Stockholm's modern centre and an awful lot of shopping.
-Rainy day mooching is accommodated in Åhléns City, not a mall but a single department store although Harrods is actually bigger[1].

-Kungsträdgården is no Hyde Park but plays host to outdoor events in the summer including the all free ROCKFESTEN.
+Kungsträdgården is no Hyde Park but plays host to outdoor events in the summer including the all-free ROCKFESTEN.

 As you head north, things soon run into the residential so a tentative opening with no real, early advantage to either side in the SlyBob Play-Off...